strider73/jenkins-docker-compose/README.md

 This is the **opposite** of the standard Jenkins setup where the agent connects to the master.

 During the configuration of **"Launch agents via SSH"**, you must understand the **Host Key Verification Strategy**.
-This setting applies to connections between the master and agent.
+This setting applies to connections between the master and agent.(detail in below : Host Key Verification Strategy)

 ## **Step 1: SSL Configuration**